factoidforrest/node-template/README.md

 Be sure to leave this variable unset(not just blank) when you want to serve both.
 SERVER_MODE=(assets, api, unset)

-DATABASE_URL= the mongo URL you wish to connect to in production.
+DATABASE_URI= the mongo URI you wish to connect to in production.
 If unset, it will default to the development configuration on localhost.

 WARN_EMAIL= The email which errors be sent to.
 Leave unset to disable this feature.